-To launch a virtual machine, you call Imachine in doing so, the caller instructs the VirtualBox engine to start a new process with the virtual machine in it, since to the host, each virtual machine looks like single process, even if it has hundreds of its own processes inside.
+To launch a virtual machine, you call IMachine::launchVMProcess().
+This instructs the VirtualBox engine to start a new process containing the virtual machine.
+The host system sees each virtual machine as a single process, even if the virtual machine has hundreds of its own processes running inside it.
 (This new VM process in turn obtains a write lock on the machine, as described above, to prevent conflicting changes from other processes; this is why opening another session will fail while the VM is running.)